mdsadiqueinam/Carrrie-assigment/client/README.md

 Each `Todo` card `action menu` open the menu option which contains the `Update todo button` and `Delete Todo Button`

-`Update Todo` button open the same form that will open by `FAB` but this time it will contains the corresponding values to update
+`Update Todo` button open the same form that will open by `FAB` but this time it will contains the corresponding values to update and on `Submit` it will update the same `Todo` and the changes will reflect instantly